 #7 Best Romantic Fall Getaway: Montage Deer Valley, Park City

-For a romantic weekend getaway in the Fall months and shoulder seasons when you can’t go skiing but it might be a bit cold for hiking, Montage Deer Valley still provides plenty of opportunities for outdoor and indoor fun.
+For a romantic weekend getaway in the Fall months and shoulder seasons when you can’t go skiing but it might be a bit cold for hiking, Montage Deer Valley still provides plenty of outdoor and indoor fun opportunities.

-Couples who are looking to create memories that are going to last forever can purchase special packages for their getaway, earning coupons and deals like a $60 daily breakfast credit, valet parking, 15% savings on complimentary valet parking, and $500 credit for use towards the spa.
+Couples looking to create memories that will last forever can purchase special packages for their getaway, earning coupons and deals like a $60 daily breakfast credit, valet parking, 15% savings on complimentary valet parking, and $500 credit for use towards the spa.

 #8 Best Ski Hotel: Alta’s Rustler Lodge, Alta